Here are 10 of the best things to do in Dubrovnik, one of Croatia’s most famous and beautiful coastal cities.

 OR Book a Tour: If you want to skip the hassle of organizing your own transport, you can book a day trip with Get Your Guide.
 This is also a good option for solo travelers who want to make friends.
 Tours cost around 60 USD.

 Personally, I didn’t book a tour because I had 2 friends to go with.
-If I was alone I would have done a group tour as they’re still affordable.
+If I were alone, I would have done a group tour as they’re still affordable.

 So those are 10 fun things to do in Dubrovnik, Croatia!